How To Prepare And Ace IELTS With 8.0 Band Score By Ayeni

 The Writing test has two tasks while the Speaking test has three sections with one question type for each section.
 You must acquaint yourself with all the possible question types because each IELTS exam is unique.
 You never can tell the question types you will be tested on in the main exam.

-So you will do a lot of good understanding the skills required for each question type.
+So you will have a lot of good understanding of the skills required for each question type.
 Your tutor will come in handy here to guide you in understanding the question types.
 This is why you must get an experienced IELTS tutor and not just an English teacher.

 This will help you to identify your areas of strengths and weaknesses long before your main test.
 It will also calm your nerves as you prepare for your test day.
 Watch speaking videos and practice listening tests while listening to the audio tapes.
 These will help you to be familiarized with the diction and intonation of IELTS Listening speakers and Speaking Interviewers.

-With the above tips, your chances of acing your IELTS tests will be near 100% and you will fulfil your dreams of studying or working abroad.
+With the above tips, your chances of taking your IELTS tests will be near 100% and you will fulfill your dreams of studying or working abroad.

 Author: Promise Ayeni